kiwidotzip/MeowAddons/README.md

   - Counts the carries that you do with a nice gui
 - Carry time
   - Shows the amount of time you took to complete a carry
+- Slayer time
+  - Shows the amount of time you took to kill your slayer boss, as accurate as skytils timer and always works unlike skytils smh
+- Highlight Slayer boss (coming soon)
+  - Highlights your carry/slayer boss
+- Highlight carry player
+  - Highlights the player you're carrying

 ## Dungeons